 Living Abroad in Europe: What You Should Know

-With more than 6.32 million Americans living abroad in over 160 countries, the expatriate lifestyle is clearly an adventurer's delight.
-Living in a new country long term doesn't just give an expat a solid understanding of a new environment; it is likely to provide an immersive and first-hand understanding of its cultural nuances as well.
-But if packing it all in, selling all of your belongings and high-tailing it to some fabulous land faraway for years at a time is merely a reverie and not in your immediate plans, considering a short-term extended stay in Europe might just fit the bill.
+With more than 6 million Americans living abroad in over 160 countries, the expatriate lifestyle is clearly an adventurer's delight.
+If packing it all in, selling all of your belongings and high-tailing it to some fabulous land faraway for years at a time is merely a reverie and not in your immediate plans, considering a short-term extended stay in Europe might just fit the bill.

 No Visa Required